 When I read this definition, some years ago, I realised that this was exactly the way that I felt, and that I had been, unknowingly, a humanist, from my teenage years.
 It was like finding a home at last.
 Training to become a celebrant was to me a natural progression from this, helping families to have a ceremony in a format and with content that they want.

 I am currently trained to conduct Funerals and Memorials and also Naming Ceremonies, The skills I bring to being a celebrant have been developed through many years working in the IT industry as a systems analyst and designer, a role which requires taking on board a wealth of information and sifting through it to find out what is important to the people I am talking to.
 Latterly, as a university lecturer, the pastoral care of students was an aspect of my job that I enjoyed very much.

 Since retiring, I work for a number of charities.
 Each week I spend a day, sometimes more, as a volunteer adviser at my local Citizens Advice office, where I can provide information and help to people who have problems to which they see no solution.
 This is a very rewarding role, though challenging at times and so empathy and understanding are vital components to being able to provide help to the people who come for advice and support, at critical times in their life.

 You can find more information by clicking on the ‘Funerals’ tab at the top of the page or the ‘Memorials’ tab or the ‘Namings‘ tab and I am always happy to discuss ceremonies in more detail with you.

-Also, it is not unusual these days for a person to decide on the detail of their own funeral a long time in advance of it being a reality.
+Also, it is not unusual these days for a person to decide on the detail of their own funeral some time in advance of it being a reality.
 Please get in touch if you would like me to help you with this.

 Please feel free to contact me by telephone or email – my contact details are in the right hand column.